omnai-project/OmnAIView/contribute.md

 ### Create a PR in OmnAIView from your own forked repository

 Once you have commited your changes and pushed them to your forked repository, you can create a PR.
-Click on the "Contribute" button which appears above the file structure in Github.
-Here click the green "Open pull request" button.
+Click on the "Contribute" button or the "Compare & pull request" button which appear above the file structure in Github.
+If you choose the "Contribute" button click the green "Open pull request" button.

 A new page will open.
 On the upper left side you can select the "base" branch to compare your changes against.
 It should automatically be "base repository: AI-Grupp/OmnAIView".
 If not click on the button "base:master" or "base:main" and switch the base branch to the original repository.